xieyuheng/jojo/README.md

 - `[ (f) [ (x) x x f ] [ (x) x x f ] ] (Y)`

 ```
-List : [ Type -- Type ]
+List : [ Type - Type ]
 List = [
   (A : Type)
   @datatype {
     null : [ A List ]
-    cons : [ A A List -- A List ]
+    cons : [ A - A List - A List ]
   }
 ]

 List.append : [
   @given(A : type)
-  - A List
+  A List -
-  - A List
+  A List -
   A List
 ]